3 Factors that Influence Agriculture Food Supply Chain Disruption

 Key Takeaways

-• Need for a Food Supply Chain
+• Why is there a need for a Agricultural Food Supply Chain?

 India is the world’s second largest producer of food after China, according to the Ministry of Agriculture and Farmer’s welfare and is the largest producer of several agriculture commodities including milk, spices, pulses and jute.